dlicht110/compiler-construction/BNFC-installation.md

 Now, on entering `bnfc --version` you should see `2.8.3`.
 (Or some larger number if you are doing this in the future.)

 We can now continue with creating a parser for our calculator.
 This needs the Haskell lexer [Alex](https://www.haskell.org/alex/) and parser [Happy](https://www.haskell.org/happy/).
-Alex and Happy are part of the Haskell Platform, so you may already have them installed.
+Alex and Happy are part of the Haskell Platform, so you should already have them installed.

     cd examples
     bnfc -m -haskell Calc.cf